7Eddie20/Excursio-Programmare/Basics/Basics_Summary.md

 - `StringInput` - a program to test getline
 - `CinIgnore` - a program to showcase the importance of cin.ignore();
 - `BookRating` - a program to display a book card
+- `WordExtraction` - a program showcasing the working of istringstream